RailsConf 2010 Speaker Listing

 Glenn Vanderburg is a software engineer and Chief Architect at LivingSocial.
 He has been programming Ruby since 2001.

 GARY GETS BUSINESS: Meet Gary Vaynerchuk (VAY NER CHUK), a 34 year old New York Times and Wall Street Journal Best-Selling author who is also a self-trained wine and social media expert.
 From a young age, it was clear that Gary was a businessman.
 At 8 years old he was operating 7 lemonade stands in his neighborhood and by 10 he had moved onto selling baseball cards at local malls.
 In high school while working at his family owned liquor store, Gary started reading The Wine Spectator and wine books, and realized collecting wine offered an allure similar to his previous hobby of collecting baseball cards.
-With a wealth of knowledge and an entrepreneurial spirit, Gary spent every weekend of his college...
+With a wealth of knowledge and an entrepreneurial spirit, Gary spent every...
 Read More.

 Chris Wanstrath is CEO and co-founder of GitHub, a site that makes it easier to build software with your co-workers, friends, or total strangers.
 A software developer himself, Chris is passionate about open source and the web.